-Recently, there has been an increase in campuses that serve a combination of $7^{th}$ , $8^{th}$ , $9^{th}$ , and $10^{th}$ graders together who then transition into a senior high school upon completion of $9^{th}$ or $10^{th}$ grade.
+Recently, there has been an increase in campuses that serve a combination of 7th, 8th, 9th, and 10th graders together who then transition into a senior high school upon completion of 9th or 10th grade.

-In an effort to provide the most complete picture possible, CHILDREN AT RISK merges these feeder campuses with their respective receiving senior high schools.
+To provide the most complete picture possible, CHILDREN AT RISK merges these feeder campuses with their respective receiving senior high schools.
 This is done to prevent dropping these campuses and senior high school campuses due to missing data necessary to calculate the graduation rate.
 This is only done for campuses where there is a direct feeder pattern from the 9th grade serving campus to the receiving senior high school campus.